rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 ---
-title: Building a Network of Websites/Web Servers With LXD, for Beginners
+title: LXD Beginners Guide-Multiple Servers
 author: Ezequiel Bruni
 contributors: Steven Spencer
+update: 28-Feb-2022
 ---

 # Building a Network of Websites/Web Servers With LXD, for Beginners

 ## Introduction

-Okay, so we already have [a guide on installing LXD/LXC on Rocky Linux](lxd_server.md), but that was written by someone who knows what he’s doing, and wanted build a containerized network of servers and/or apps on a physical machine on his local network.
+Okay, so we already have [a guide on installing LXD/LXC on Rocky Linux](lxd_server.md), but that was written by someone who knows what he’s doing, and wanted to build a containerized network of servers and/or apps on a physical machine on his local network.
 It’s great, and I’ll be straight up stealing bits of it so I don’t have to write as much.

 But, if you’ve just heard about Linux Containers, and don’t really understand how they work yet, but you want to host some websites, this is the guide for you. *This tutorial will teach you how to host basic websites with LXD and LXC on any system, including virtual private servers and cloud hosting.*

 So first, what’s a Linux Container?
 Well, for the absolute beginner, it’s a way to make one computer pretend that it’s actually a lot more computers.
 These “containers” each house a basic—usually stripped-down—version of an operating system you choose.
 You can use each container like an individual server; put *nginx* on one, *Apache* on another, and even use a third as a database server.

-The basic advantage is that if one app or website inside its own container experiences severe bugs, a hack, or other problems, it’s unlikely to affect the rest of your server/other apps and websites.
+The basic advantage is that if one app or website inside its own container experiences severe bugs, a hack, or other problems, it’s unlikely to affect the rest of your server or the other apps and websites.
 Also, containers are super easy to snapshot, back up, and restore.

 In this case, we’ll be running Rocky Linux in our containers, on top of our “host” system, which is also Rocky Linux.